OneIdentity/IdentityManager.PoSh/README.md

     $p1 = Get-Person -CentralAccount 'marada'
     Get-Department -DepartmentName 'D1' |Set-Department -UID_PersonHead $p1

+#### Direct modification of entity values

+It's even possible to modify a loaded entity directly.
+In then following sample a person entity is loaded, the lastname as well as then direct department assignment is changed:

+    # Load person with last name Lustig
+    $p1 = Get-Person -Lastname 'Lustig'
+    # Modify the last name of that loaded person
+    $p1.Lastname = 'Lustiger'
+    # Load Accouting department
+    Get-Department -FilterClause "DepartmentName = 'Accounting'"
+    # Set Accounting department
+    $p1.UID_Department = $d1

 ### Removing an entity

 #### Generic option of removing an entity